 Dewesoft on the other hand offers a compact power analyzer solution that is able to measure an array of different parameters simultaneously and perfectly synchronized with each other.
-This will deliver all the data necessary to do a comprehensive real drive test that will deliver the exact performance that you can expect from an electrical vehicle.
+This will deliver all the data necessary to do a comprehensive real-drive test that will deliver the exact performance that you can expect from an electric vehicle.

 The Dewesoft power analyzer offers combined electric motor and inverter testing solutions that allow the measurement of a high number of voltage and current input channels.
 The number of channels is almost infinite due to the modular design of the Dewesoft hardware.
 It is possible to measure up to eight 3-phase systems along with temperature, vibration, RPM, torque, CAN, video, etc. with a single device completely synchronized.

 Dewesoft DAQ devices are unique due to the powerful software which combines the functionality of multiple devices packed into a compact, flexible, and rugged hardware chassis.
-Therefore, it can also be used to do measurements in limited space vehicles such as electric 2-wheelers and other smaller electric vehicles under real driving conditions.
+Therefore, it can also be used to do measurement limited-space space vehicles such as electric 2-wheelers and other smaller electric vehicles under real driving conditions.

 All these features provide a comprehensive power analysis system within one measurement device.
 No more complications with data synchronization, visualization, storage, or data comparison.
 The Dewesoft power analyzer can do it all.